omar331/evoluttree/README.md

 # Evoluttree

-A ReactJs based, backend agnostic, drag and drop, tree-structured content management system.
+A ReactJs based, drag and drop, tree-structured content management system.

 Built on top of **ReactJs**, **Redux**, **Immutable**, **React dnd** and other wonders of javascript's world.